madprops/airc/README.md

 ---

-`autorespond`: Probability % to talk by itself.
+`autorespond`: Probability percentage to respond by itself.
 From 0 to 100.

 If set to 0 it will never autorespond.

 Autorespond is triggered by normal messages from users.

+If you enable this, 1 might be a good value.

 ---